packetzero/libcrow_cr/README.md

 # Crow Data Format Library in crystal-lang

 Compact encoding for typed tabular data.
 Think of it as a binary CSV file.
+The encoding format is defined in the [Crow Encoding Spec](./doc/CrowEncodingSpec.md).

 ### Features